zdharma-continuum/zinit/README.md

 because the install script does this.)

-`HSMW` – multi-word searching of history (Ctrl-R), `zui` – textual UI library for Zshell.
+`HSMW` – multi-word searching of history (bound to Ctrl-R), `zui` – textual UI library for Zshell.
 The `ice` subcommand – modifiers for following single command. `notabug` – the site `notabug.org`

 # News
 * 04-11-2017
-  - New subcommand `ls` which lists snippets directory in formatted and colorized manner.
+  - New subcommand `ls` which lists snippets-directory in a formatted and colorized manner.
 Example:

   ![zplugin-ls](https://raw.githubusercontent.com/zdharma/zplugin/images/zplg-ls.png)